k21971/EvilHack/doc/evilhack-changelog.md

 - New command (^U) to remove remembered 'I' monster markers from the map
 - Rename EvilHack changelog extension to .md and update formatting
 - Add AUTOCOMPLETE to new 'remove remembered 'I' monster markers' command
+- Mind flayer larvae grudge humanoids it considers a suitable host, can become a mind flayer on successful brain burrow attack